 Other birds we might find within the fascinating variety of habitats available to us near the lodge include Jabiru, Wood Stork, Lesser Yellow-headed Vulture, Plain Chachalaca, Lineated, Golden-fronted and Yucatan Woodpeckers, Black-collared Hawk, Laughing and Bat Falcons, Caspian Tern, Ruddy Ground-Dove, Yellow-headed and White-fronted Parrots, Ivory-billed Woodcreeper, Fork-tailed and Common Tody and Vermilion Flycatchers, Great Kiskadee, Rose-throated Becard, Brown Jay, Gray-crowned Yellowthroat, Grace’s Warbler (in the pines), and White-collared Seedeater.
 A second night will be spent at our beautifully located lodge, right on the edge of the Crooked Tree Lagoon.

-Day 6: Crooked Tree to San Antonio.
+Day 6: Crooked Tree to Mountain Pine Ridge.
 After a final morning birding some of the many spots around Crooked Tree Wildlife Sanctuary, we will depart for San Antonio, after lunch for the longest transfer of the tour (4hrs), as we head south into the low mountains and pine forests of the San Ignacio region.
 Two nights will be spent at Mariposa Jungle Lodge, a series of luxurious cabins closer to the western border with Guatemala.
 After dinner, we can look for nightbirds, for those who wish to do so, as Northern Potoo, Yucatan Poorwill (scarce), and Common Pauraque all occur in the nearby area.

 Day 7: Mountain Pine Ridge Forest Reserve.
 We’ll have a full day to explore the cooler pine-dominated forests of this reserve, a short drive from our lodge.
 These forests are markedly different in climate and appearance to the lowland forests experienced around La Milpa.
 It is famed for its diversity of raptors, with roadside birding on the ridge top itself being the best place to search for King Vulture, Plumbeous and Swallow-tailed Kites, and Gray, Short-tailed and White Hawks.
 Rare raptor species there include Orange-breasted Falcon, Black-and-white and Black Hawk-Eagles.
 Raptors will not be the only things on the menu though, as other species we will be seeking include Azure-crowned Hummingbird, Golden-olive and Pale-billed Woodpeckers, Rufous-capped Warbler, Green and Brown Jays, Yellow-bellied Elaenia, Brown-crested Flycatcher, Cabanis’s Wren, Masked Tityra, Rusty and Olive Sparrows, Golden-hooded and Hepatic Tanagers, Yellow-backed and Yellow-tailed Orioles, Yellow-faced Grassquit, and Black-headed Siskin.
 Wintering boreal migrants could include Plumbeous Vireo, Yellow-throated, Grace’s and Magnolia Warblers.
 A second night will be spent within the comfortable surrounds of Mariposa Jungle Lodge.

-Day 8: San Antonio to Belize City.
+Day 8: Mountain Pine Ridge to Belize City.
 During the morning we will likely return to Mountain Pine Ridge Forest Reserve for a short time, before setting off for the journey east to Belize City.
 Time permitting, on the way, we may make a stop off at Blue Hole National Park, where we could find other forest birds like Gartered Trogon, Lesson’s Motmot, Black-cheeked Woodpecker, Rufous-tailed Jacamar, Dot-winged Antwren, Bright-rumped Attila, Sulphur-bellied Flycatcher, Northern Schiffornis, Rose-throated Becard, Lesser Greenlet, Yellow-green Vireo, White-breasted Wood- and Spot-breasted Wrens, Crimson-collared Tanager, Blue-black Grosbeak, and Olive-backed Euphonia.

 Day 9: Departure from Belize City.
 An airport shuttle will be provided to transfer you out at whatever time you need to connect with your international flights out.